mridul037/mridul037/README.md

 **Quote of the hour:**

-The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
+The act of describing a program in unambiguous detail and the act of programming are one and the same.

-~ Edsger W. Dijkstra
+~ Kevlin Henney
 <pre>

 </pre>